Isaiah Chapter 16 Summary

 3. What is the lesson to learn from the fall of the countries mentioned in Isaiah 14-16?
 Why is it important for a Christian to learn the lesson?

 4. Moabites fleeing in Isaiah are compared to birds leaving the nest.
-Describe a bird when it leaves the nest the first time.
+Describe a bird when it leaves the nest for the first time.
 How are the refugees fleeing Moab in Isaiah 16 similar to a bird leaving the nest?
-A similar description is made when a child leaves their parent's home for the first time.
+A similar description is made when a child leaves their parents' home for the first time.
 How are we like a bird leaving the nest for the first time?
 How are we able to overcome our obstacles?

-5. Isaiah 16:5 is a description of the future Messiah's rule and as a hope for Moab.
+5. Isaiah 16:5 is a description of the future Messiah's rule and a hope for Moab.
 How does Jesus the Messiah give hope to all countries, not only Israel?

-7. Isaiah 16:12 refer to the Moabites praying in a high place.
+7. Isaiah 16:12 refers to the Moabites praying in a high place.
 Moab's worship of a false god was not beneficial to them.
 If Moab were to worship the true God of Israel at this point, would their country be saved?
 Does God always redeem or save a land after repentance?
 Why or why not?

 Key Words/Phrase